Probabilistic Load Forecasting Based on Adaptive Online Learning: Introduction

 \section{Introduction}

 \IEEEPARstart{L}{oad forecasting} is crucial for multiple energy management tasks such as scheduling generation capacity, planning supply and demand, and minimizing energy trade costs \cite{plan, planbook, economy, weron:2007}.
-The importance of load forecasting is significantly expanding in recent years due to the increasing development of power systems and smart grids \cite{weron:2007}.
+The importance of load forecasting is growing significantly in recent years due to the increasing development of power systems and smart grids \cite{weron:2007}.
 In addition, accurate load forecasting has a beneficial impact in environment and economy by reducing energy waste and purchase~\cite{ranaweera:1997}.

-Forecasting methods are enabled by exploiting consumption patterns related to multiple factors such as past loads, hours of day, days of week, holidays, and temperatures \cite{factor, factors, 1033703, narx, weron:2007}.
+Forecasting methods are enabled by exploiting consumption patterns related to multiple factors such as past loads, hours of day, days of week, holidays, and temperatures \cite{factor, ranaweera:1997, factors, 1033703, narx, weron:2007}.
 Accurate forecasting is hindered by intrinsic uncertainties in load demand and dynamic changes in consumption patterns \cite{variability, understanding, impact, drift}.
 These problems are becoming more relevant in recent years due to the integration of renewable energies, electric cars, and microgrids \cite{micro, micro2, buildingarticle, technology, cars}.
 Uncertainties in load demand cannot be assessed by methods that obtain single-value forecasts, and dynamic changes in consumption patterns cannot be captured by methods based on offline learning of static models.
-Methods that obtain probabilistic forecasts are essential for optimal stochastic decision making (e.g., unit commitment \cite{stochastic}) \cite{hong:2016}.
-Methods based on online learning of adaptive models are necessary to harness dynamic changes in consumption patterns \cite{online}.
+On the other hand, probabilistic forecasts can evaluate load uncertainty and are essential for optimal stochastic decision making (e.g., unit commitment \cite{stochastic}) \cite{hong:2016} while online learning is necessary to harness dynamic changes in consumption patterns \cite{online}.
 Figure~\ref{figuraIntro} illustrates how changes in consumption patterns affect the performance of methods based on offline and online learning.
-The top figure shows the two-peak consumption pattern that both methods exploit to train their models, and the middle subfigure shows how both methods accurately forecast until a flatter pattern emerges in day $t_0 + 3d$.
+The top figure shows the two-peak consumption pattern that both methods learn on day $t_0$, and the middle figure shows how both methods accurately forecast until a flatter pattern emerges on day $t_0 + 3d$.
 Then, methods based on offline learning cannot adapt to the new pattern, while methods based on online learning correctly adapt to such change.